skosanke1/Station-Inventory-Manager/README.md

 The `testingDB` database must already exist, and you should have run the files `sql/project-3_group-7_create.sql` and `sql/project-3_group-7_insert.sql` to populate the database with the needed data

 **Inserting**

 To insert a tuple in a row, simply go the last empty row, and edit the cells.
-Once, the last cell is inputted, the tuple will be automatically added.
+Once the last cell is inputted, the tuple will be automatically added.

 **Updating**

 Simply edit a cell to update.
 For simplicity, I disabled editing of the Primary Key cells.
 To simulate such effect, simply delete the tuple and re-enter the values on the last row.
 Note that deleting a tuple might cause others to be deleted in other tables because of cascading.

+**Deleting**
+Choose a row and then click on the delete button